gorenje/millieons.org/r/Arturia Support.md

 ## Arturia Support

 When you read this, I will be on the ship of resignation.
 This message in a bottle will one day be stranded on everyones deserted island.
 I say deserted island since when we purchase products on the internet, we become islands onto ourselves.
-There is no one we can ask, there is no one to whom we may go and have our broken products replaced, there are no friendly assistants to listen to our pains and frustrations.
+There is no one we can ask, there is no one to whom we may visit and have our broken products replaced, there are no friendly assistants to listen to our pains and frustrations.

-If you have issues with products purchased on the internet, there are only customer support portals: half automated support systems which aren't interested in our problems.
+If you have issues with products purchased on the internet, there are only customer support/service portals: half automated support systems which aren't interested in our solving our problems.
 Support staff that are overworked and underpaid, forced to have a sole interest: to fulfil their quotes.
-That is the nature of the job, and we as customers become one more entry in the long line of support tickets.
+We as customers become one more entry in the long line of support tickets, being handled by ever more frustrated support staff.

-My personal pain began with a purchase of a Arturia controller from their site.
-The controller had a faulty dial that, overtime, became annoying.
-I contacted their support and have been in contact for the past four months.
-Needless to say, I am still waiting for a new controller.
+My own experience began with the purchase of a Arturia midi controller.
+I bought it directly from Arturia, no reseller, no Amazon, no middleman.
+The controller has a faulty dial which, overtime, became annoying.
+In the beginning I wasn't sure, thinking that it was a software bug but after experimenting around, it became clear that it was a hardware failure.

+I then contacted Arturia support and have been in contact with them for the past four months.
 A complete [timeline](#timeline) is below.
+Needless to say, it has been a frustrating spiral of promises made and promises forgotten, all of which has lead to nothing.

-Unfortunately I have come to the point of giving up in despair.
+Hence I have come to the point of simply giving up in despair.
 Arturia you have ground me into a squishy pulp, Arturia you have won.
-I'd rather live with a defective dial than continue to have a Kafkaesque discussion with your support.
-My controller will forever be scarred by imperfection and I will never again have the thought of purchasing Arturia products.
-But I can also see the bright side of this, at least my controller now has a character and isn't some silent piece of plastic with fake wooden panels.
+I'd rather live with a defective dial than continue to have an Kafkaesque discussion with your support.
+My controller will forever be scarred by imperfection and I will never again have the thought of purchasing another Arturia product.
+But I can also see a bright side of this, at least my controller now has a character and isn't simply a silent piece of plastic with fake wooden panels.

 ### Social Media

-Conceivably the irony is that had I purchased this product on Amazon, I would probably have had a better customer experience than purchasing it directly from Arturia.
+The irony is that had I purchased this product on Amazon instead of directly from Arturia, I would probably have had a better customer experience.
 The power of Amazon and their pressure on sellers is all encompassing.
 No company can risk being kicked off their platform for bad customer support or complaints.
 My reason for not purchasing products on Amazon is exactly this: I do not wish to support this all encompassing power that Amazon has.
 But this is my own personal view, each to their own and respect for all.

 I have resorted to posting details of my unhappiness on social media, however this avenue of recourse has long lost its impact.
 Companies simply factor complaints into their bottom line.
 Instead of helping customers, their accept that some percentage of their products will be defect and simply pass the cost unto the consumers.
-No need for quality assurance and since only a small percentage of customers with defective products complain, there is more profit.
-Those who do complain, are given the runaround until, they too, sink into submission.
+No need for quality assurance and since only a small percentage of customers with defective products will complain, there is more profit.
+And those who do complain, are given the runaround until, they too, sink into silent submission.

 Perhaps this message reaches you in that moment in which you too are boarding the ship of resignation.
 Be assured, for everyone who gives up in despair, the more profit for those companies that factor failure into their profits.
-By giving up, you are helping those companies upon which we all rely as givers of jobs, as makers of money and as bringers of plastic products that we so readily place into bins after their failure.
+By giving up, you are helping those companies upon which we all rely as givers of jobs, as makers of money and as bringers of plastic products that we so readily place into bins after these products fail.

 Arturia if you read this then do not bother to send me a new controller.
 My existing controller is forever tarnished with my experience of your support, a new controller will only carry the same scars and disgust I have for the Arturia brand.

 Apologising and forgiving is one thing, memory and experience is a scar that never goes away.
 I have done my forgiving of Arturia customer support, for me Arturia products will always have a negative touch because of my experiences.

 And finally, thank you Arturia for teaching me a lesson I never wanted to learn.
-Next time I will purchase from Amazon and hope that their aggressive style will ground you, Arturia, into the pulp that you have grounded me into.
+Next time I will purchase from Amazon and hope that their aggressive attitude towards sellers will ground you, Arturia, into the pulp that you have grounded me into.

 ## Timeline